Lindsay Wildlife Experience

 Closed Monday and Tuesday

-Lindsay Wildlife Museum was founded in 1955 by Alexander Lindsay and other Walnut Creek parents who wanted their children to learn about nature.
+Lindsay Wildlife Experience was founded in 1955 by Alexander Lindsay and other Walnut Creek parents who wanted their children to learn about nature.
 More than 70,00 annual visitors experience close encounters with wild animals in our 8,000 square-foot-hall.
 The museum collection includes over 100 native California animals with injuries that prevent them from being released to the wild.
 Visitors might see a hawk, eagle, falcon, fox, mountain lion, coyote, opossum, squirrel, rattlesnake, tarantula and other fascinating animals.

 Our rehabilitation hospital and its 300 volunteers help to care for 6,000 wild animals brought in every year with the goal to return the animals to their native habitats.
 The hospital provides valuable information to researchers and government agencies about wildlife diseases and helps the public learn to live with wildlife in our open spaces and backyards.